Health & Wellbeing

 Do sick days count as holidays?

 So, using holidays for sick days is beneficial for employees.
-Especially if they don’t have access to sick pay; or have exceeded sick leave allowed per year.
+Especially if they don’t have access to company sick pay; or have exceeded sick leave allowed per year.
 They can also avoid facing repercussions of unpaid time off this way.

 Do you still get holiday pay when off sick?